stevenharman/dumb_delegator/README.md

 #### Version `0.8.x`

 The `0.8.0` release was downloaded 1.2MM times before the `1.0.0` work began.
-Which is great.
+Which is great! 🎉
 But, we wanted to clean up some cruft, fix a few small things, and improve ergonomics.
-And do all of that, while, hopefully, not breaking existing usage.
+And we wanted to do all of that while, hopefully, not breaking existing usage.

 To that end, `1.0.0` dropped support for all [EoL'd Rubies][ruby-releases] and only officially supported Ruby `2.4` - `2.7` when it was released.
 However, most older Rubies, _should_ still work.